Municipal Development Plan Review

 I would like to find out if the City has any plans to protect older neighbourhoods where new home developments might take place, where the new home designs are radically different than the existing majority of homes in that neighbourhood.
 For example if a entire neighbourhood of houses are currently bungalow style, is there any protection for residents who live in these styles of houses where their next door neighbour may wish to build a large two or three story style house?

-Caseykcm asked 5 months ago
+Caseykcm asked over 1 year ago

 Currently, the City has several policies that aim to strike a balance between preserving the unique character of older neighbourhoods and accommodating new development to address housing needs and revitalize urban areas.
 Zoning regulations and architectural guidelines are found in the City’s Land Use Bylaw and Statutory plans for each neighbourhood.